a11ce/new-take-on-jms-analogy/README.md

 ### setup/

-- `download-ngramData.sh`: Downloads all 1grams from Google Books and saves to `data/raw_ngram/`.
-Progress bars shown aren't very useful, but when they stop printing it's done downloading.
+- `download1gramData.sh`: Downloads all 1grams from Google Books and saves to `data/raw_ngram/`.
+- `filter1gramLength`

 ### data/

-- `raw_ngram`: 1gram files as downloaded from Google Books
+- `raw1gram/`: 1gram files as downloaded from Google Books